mayankgandhi/Yelp/README.md

 - [x] Custom cells should have the proper Auto Layout constraints. (+5pt)
 - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)

-The following **stretch** features are implemented:

-- [ ] Infinite scroll for restaurant results. (+3pt)
-- [ ] Implement map view of restaurant results. (+3pt)
-- [ ] Implement the restaurant detail page. (+2pt)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 ## Video Walkthrough